laminas/laminas-diactoros/doc/book/api.md

 - Added in 1.1.0

-The most common use case in server-side applications for generating responses is to provide a string to use for the response, typically HTML or data to serialize as JSON.  `Zend\Diactoros\Response\StringResponse` exists to facilitate these use cases:
+The most common use case in server-side applications for generating responses is to provide a string to use for the response, typically HTML or data to serialize as JSON.  `Laminas\Diactoros\Response\StringResponse` exists to facilitate these use cases:

 ```php